open-vela/frameworks_runtimes_typescript_ts2wasm/doc/libdyntype_api_spec.md

 - **dyntype_invoke**
     - **Description**
+        - if it's a dynamic typed object:
-        - Invoke method of the given dynamic object
+            - Invoke method of the given dynamic object if name is not NULL, otherwise invoke the given dynamic object
+        - if it's an extref:
+            - Level 1: raise exception: `libdyntype: unsupport operation for extref: invoke`
+            - Level 2: invoke the boxed wasm function (name is NULL) or class method (name is not NULL)
     - **Parameters**
         - `externref`: the dyntype context
         - `i32`: method name (string)